| |

 I dare you to quit Amazon Prime.
 I bet it’s easier than you think.

-Over 200 million people subscribe to Amazon Prime, according to Amazon’s 2021 Fourth Quarter results news release.
-There’s a pretty good chance you’re one of them.
+Over 200 million people subscribe to Amazon Prime, and there’s a good chance you’re one of them.
 For many years, I was too.
 I paid my Amazon Prime dues and regularly hit the ‘Buy Now’ button to fulfill my latest fancies.

 I’m convinced you can quit Amazon Prime too.
 I’m not imploring you to cut ties with Amazon entirely, although I won’t argue with that.
 But I think that’s pretty hard to do.
 It’s not especially practical or realistic given Amazon’s broad participation in most major markets.
 In fact, their omnipresence is one of the reasons I think it’s important we redirect our spending to other companies and organizations.